Richy-Z/Raptor-Lake-Refresh-Hackintosh/README.md

 > After I changed an unknown BIOS setting or something in config.plist, it randomly decided to boot into the macOS Installer instead of kernel panicking.
 I was so relieved and surprised that I ended up regaining faith in God and started praying - like literally...
 >> "Thank You God for such a blessed day!"

-With the May 2024 revisit of this project, this Hackintosh is no longer a fluke nor a message sent from God. 👼 I know every bit of how and why this hack works. 🤓 Woo!
+With the June 2024 revisit of this project, this Hackintosh is no longer a fluke nor a message sent from God. 👼 I know every bit of how and why this hack works. 🤓 Woo!

 ## 🖥️ Specifications
 | Component | Name | Key Information | Hackintosh Notes | Hardware Comments |